 Petition To Block Health Care Workers’ Minimum Wage Is ‘Misleading,’ Union Says

-A petition to repeal L.A.’s $25 minimum wage mandate for health care workers at private hospitals has been submitted to the city and now awaits verification.
+A petition is circulating to repeal L.A.’s $25 minimum wage mandate for health care workers at private hospitals.

-The ordinance in question is the Healthcare Workers Minimum Wage Ordinance, which was passed by the Los Angeles City Council on July 8.
-It guarantees a wage bump for employees working in private health care facilities – from nurses to janitors to food service workers.

-The group leading the repeal – Say No to Unequal Pay Coalition – says that it's "unfair" and “inequitable” that the recently passed ordinance excludes workers at public health care facilities.
+The group leading the repeal – Say No to Unequal Pay Coalition – say that it's "unfair" and “inequitable” that the recently passed ordinance excludes workers at public health care facilities.

-The new minimum wage was not scheduled to take effect until Aug.
-13, and the city could decide to put it on hold while they verify signatures, according to the LA Times.
-If the campaign met the minimum signature threshold, then the city would have to put the question to voters or repeal the ordinance altogether, the Times reports.

 "They will have signs that say, like, a fair wage for all health care workers in Los Angeles, raise the wages for all health care workers, support health care workers, raise wages,” says Saldaña.
 “It's interesting because some of the messaging has even been very similar to the messaging in favor of the $25 minimum wage."